 - Swollen face or cheek

 - Dark or discolored tooth

-Once you begin to notice any of these symptoms, it’s important to contact your emergency dentist in Phoenix as soon as possible.
+Once you begin to notice any of these symptoms, it’s important to contact your emergency dentist in Mesa or Phoenix as soon as possible.
 The infection can spread to other parts of your body if left untreated.
 In rare cases, the abscess may rupture, giving you temporary relief — and a foul taste and odor in your mouth.
 Without correct treatment, the infection can still cause problems even after a rupture.

 Diagnosis and Treatment of an Abscessed Tooth